porfanid/OnlineBookstore/README.md

 # OnlineBookstore

-This project is developed as part of the Software Development course, showcasing a comprehensive online bookstore application built with Java Spring Boot.
+This project is developed as part of the Software Development II course, showcasing a comprehensive online bookstore application built with Java Spring Boot.

 ## Features